SENSUIKAN!

 20 February 1944:

 Inland Sea.
-The I-53 participates in training with the I-36, -38, -41 and the I-44.
+I-53 participates in training with I-36, I-38, I-41 and I-44.
 The operation calls for the submarines to carry amphibious tanks from Kure to Majuro.
 There the tanks, armed with torpedoes, are to be put ashore, make their way overland, enter the water again and make a torpedo attack on American ships.
-Later, the plan is cancelled.*
+Later, the plan is canceled.[1]

 17 May 1944:

-South Pacific.
-Departs Saeki to patrol N of Kavieng, New Ireland.
+Departs Saeki on her first war patrol to operate NE of Kavieng, New Ireland.

 19 May 1944: